KING OF PRUSSIA, PENNSYLVANIA

 A better account of the evening’s activities is at http://gameoncancer.wordpress.com/2009/08/23/livestrong-challenge-eve-part-2-of-2/

 Morning came much too soon.
 A quick breakfast and I was off to the event.
 There was a three-mile backup on Germantown Road to Montgomery County Community College and I was creeping.
 I was in it at 6:45 and by 7:20 was still 1.5 miles from the event start.
 So I drove into a residential section, parked, and biked in, getting there just before the 7:30 start.
-And learned the start was pushed back to 8:00 a.m.
+And learned the start had been pushed back to 8:00 a.m.

 At the start were queues for the various distances.
 Ten, 20, 45, 70, and 100-mile rides were offered.
 Many riders wore a LIVESTRONG jersey, at times it seemed that almost half wore the black and yellow.
 I chose to go with my Amgen Breakaway From Cancer jersey.
 I received a number of compliments on it and saw no one the entire day with a similar jersey.
 I love being unique.